adamluzsi/frameless/pkg/env/README.md

 - Support for default values using `default` or `env-default` tags.
 - configurable list separator using `separator` or `env-separator` tags.
 - Support for required fields using `required`/`require` or `env-required`/`env-require` tags.
+- Support for configuring what layout we need to use to parse a time from the environment value with `env-time-layout`/`layout`
 - Custom parsers for specific types can be registered using the RegisterParser function.
 - Built-in support for loading string, int, float, boolean and time.Duration types.
 - Nested structs are also visited and loaded with environment variables.